 What is a giga coaster?

 A giga coaster is a roller coaster that’s between 300 and 399 feet tall and completes a full circuit.
 The first giga coaster was Millennium Force which opened at Cedar Point in 2000.
-Today, there are five in operation around the World, with another one planned for 2016 (Ferrari Land, Spain).
+Today, there are six in operation around the World.

 Below is a list of the giga coasters that are currently operating: